brandonmichaelhunter/UMASAV/index.md

 ## Software Development Concepts 102
 TBD

-## Introduction Python Development - 201
+## Introduction Python - 201
-[Introduction to Python](https://github.com/brandonmichaelhunter/UMASAV/edit/gh-pages/index.md) will provide students with a basic knowledege to create simple programs using Python.
+[Introduction to Python](https://github.com/brandonmichaelhunter/UMASAV/blob/gh-pages/201) will provide students with a basic knowledege to create simple programs using Python.
 Python is a general-purpose programming language that can be used to a create a variety of different programs such as websites, games, and used in multiple other applications such as robitcs, automation, automous cars and more.
-Click [here](https://github.com/brandonmichaelhunter/UMASAV/edit/gh-pages/index.md) to see the course overview.
+Click [here](https://github.com/brandonmichaelhunter/UMASAV/blob/gh-pages/201) to see the course overview.

 ## Python Development - 202
 TBD